CDCgov/data-exchange-portal/README.md

 - Install Docker Desktop [download](https://www.docker.com/products/docker-desktop/)

 This should install docker desktop along with docker/docker-compose cmdline/terminal commands.
 Make sure you have your `./api/.env` file populated.
 Then run `docker-compose(.exe) build` in the root directory.
 This will create the container for the api.
 Then you will be able to start the api by running `docker-compose(.exe) up`.

+For connecting to PS-API, you will need to be on your GFE.
+You will need to create a file `bundle-ca.pem` in the root of the `/api` directory.
+Copy in CDC certs bundle to this file.

 ### Using the SWA CLI command